Karen Thompson Medhi Professor Emeritus, College of Engineering

 - Associate Chair for Faculty and Staff Development, Dept. of Engineering Physics, University of Wisconsin-Madison, 2019-2021

-- Professor in the Dept. of Engineering Physics, University of Wisconsin-Madison, 2009-present
+- Professor in the Dept. of Engineering Physics (Dept. of Nuclear Engineering and Engineering Physics, Dept. of Mechanical Engineering), University of Wisconsin-Madison, 2009-2024

 - UW in Florence Study Abroad Program Co-Leader, International Academic Programs, University of Wisconsin-Madison, Spring 2017